j-maynard/j-maynard/README.md

 ## Me away from work

 Away from GitLab I am a gamer.
-I do Console and PC Gaming as well as run a D&D campaighn for 10 players.
+I do Console and PC Gaming as well as run a D&D campaign for 10 players.
 I don't drink but I like nothing more than spending an evening in the pub talking and socialising with friends.

 I enjoy swimming and Gym but equally I also have a love of Cake.
-More an addiction to Cake.
+More of an addiction to Cake.
 I have been clean of Cake for 2 days at the time of writing.... oh look...
 Cake!

 I am one of those punk/metal-head types who loves wearing Kilts.
-So normally when I am out you'll find me wearing a kilt, sporan and big boots.
+So normally when I am out you'll find me wearing a kilt, sporran and big boots.

 I am a big Anime and Manga fan.
 Some of my favourite Anime/Mangas are:

-* Fullmetal Alchimest
+* Fullmetal Alchemist
 * Fairytail
 * Seven Deadly Sins
-* The Devil is a Part timeer
+* The Devil is a Part-timer
 * Splatoon
 * Demon Slayer